 Hazard trees are those trees at risk of falling on workers or vehicles and thus would require removal for safety reasons.
 A tree may be at risk of falling for a number of reasons, including the tree's location and the presence of defects, insects, disease, work activities, and weather conditions.
-Such trees would be felled or treated (trimmed) in advance of road construction/reconstruction or maintenance, and clearing and construction activities.
+Such trees would be felled in advance of road construction/reconstruction or maintenance, and clearing and construction activities.
 Additionally, hazard trees could be created from trees felled during the Pipeline Project.
 This would occur if trees outside of approved construction areas are damaged during felling of harvested timber.
 This could result in growth loss and PCGP would compensate the Agency for any trees removed and any loss in timber productivity.

-All hazard trees along the surveyed edges and inside the right-of-way will be felled or treated (trimmed).
+All hazard trees along the surveyed edges and inside the right-of-way will be felled.
 Hazard trees exterior to the right-of-way would be designated by qualified PCGP representatives, in accordance with OSHA standards and the USFS / BLM published "Field Guide for Danger Tree Identification and Response."
-On federal lands, PCGP will request a variance to remove hazard trees exterior to the authorized right-of-way boundary and obtain approval prior to felling.
 Hazard trees exterior to the surveyed right-of-way boundary would be directionally felled, when consistent with OSHA guidelines, away from the construction right-of-way if trees are to be left and towards the construction right-of-way if trees are to be removed.
 PCGP has requested a modification from FERC's Plan for removing hazard trees outside the construction right-of-way limits.
 PCGP would compensate the respective Agency for any merchantable hazard trees felled.